SaifAqel/Boiler_Model/Thesis/chapters/03_geometry.md

 | $\mathrm{HX_5}$ | tube_bank    | 0.076  | 5.620 |     100     |     2.9     |      0.5       |       true       |
 | $\mathrm{HX_6}$ | economizer   | 0.076  | 7.50  |     160     |     2.5     |      0.5       |      false       |

-The input files `drum.yaml` and `stages.yaml`, provided in Annex A, contain the complete detailed specifications and are parsed at runtime by the configuration loader (`new_loader.py`).
+The input file `stages.yaml`, provided in Annex A, contain the complete detailed specifications and is parsed at runtime by the configuration loader (`new_loader.py`).
 This separates numerical solution algorithms from geometry and surface data, and allows different boiler variants to be simulated by simply modifying the YAML files.

 \begin{figure}[H]
 \centering